 - Painful intercourse (dyspareunia)

-- Mismatched libidos (for example after having children)
+- Mismatched libidos (for example; after having children)

 - Intimacy issues related to disability or chronic condition